rubenwardy/powertools/README.md

 Adds tools to make map editing easier.
 Created by rubenwardy.
 CC0.

-## Down Column Digger
+## Column Digger

 Punch a node.
-The node you punch and stackcount - 1 nodes below it will be dug, where stackcount is the stack number of the digger tool.
+The node you punch and stackcount - 1 nodes below (or above if up digger) it will be dug, where stackcount is the stack number of the digger tool.
 There are also conditional versions that only dig if conditions are met.

 * **Down Column Digger** - no conditions, works on any punchable node
 * **Conditional (Start) Down Column Digger** - only works if the punched node